Igor-Vladyka/leaflet.motion/CONTRIBUTING.md

 yarn install
 ```

-### Making Changes to Leaflet Source
+### Making Changes to Leaflet.Motion Source
  * TODO: Detail basic intro to understanding the source
  * TODO: Detail how to test the project

 #### Building Assets

+While developing you can use `npm run watch` to run Webpack in watch mode - so it'll automatically
+recompile whenever you save a file.

-To build the source run `npm run build` - this will compile both the minified and production dist
+To build the source for packaging run `npm run build` - this will compile both the minified and production dist
 files into `/dist/`.

+Commit your changes and the compiled files in two separate commits:

+Stage and commit your changes, and then run something like:
+`git commit dist/ -am"Built assets for release"`

 ## Code of Conduct